LarsIX/narrative_index/README.md

   - Window-based context extraction
   - Early stopping and evaluation logging

-- The resulting predictions form a **binary AI Narrative Index**, capturing the **topic salience** of AI-related narratives — i.e., how prominently AI is discussed in financial news coverage.
+- The resulting predictions indicate the presence or absence of AI-related narratives.

+- The pretrained **FinBERT model** ([ProsusAI/finbert](https://huggingface.co/ProsusAI/finbert)) is applied to articles related to AI-related articles to infer sentiment.
+- - The resulting **sentiment outputs** are aggregated into a daily AINI time series.

 ---

-### 2. AINI via Standard FinBERT and Snippet Reduction
+### 2. AINI via Standard FinBERT and Snippet Reduction via dictionaries
+- AI-narrative-presence in **pre-cleaned WSJ articles** is inferred via dictionarie-based methods (i.e., the presence of key-words).

-- The pretrained **FinBERT model** ([ProsusAI/finbert](https://huggingface.co/ProsusAI/finbert)) is applied to **pre-cleaned WSJ articles** without additional training.
+- The pretrained **FinBERT model** ([ProsusAI/finbert](https://huggingface.co/ProsusAI/finbert)) is again applied to articles related to AI-related articles to infer sentiment.

-- Articles are first **reduced using preprocessing and dimensionality reduction techniques**, including:
-  - Heuristic snippet extraction around AI keywords
-  - BERT-based contextual windowing

-- The resulting **probabilistic sentiment outputs** are aggregated into a daily AINI time series.
+- The resulting **sentiment outputs** are aggregated into a daily AINI time series.

 ---